 A good collection used to be at the Royal Botanic Gardens, Kew in a special Filmy Fern House, next to the orangery.

-This family has 2 native genera with 3 species:
+This family has 2 native genera and 3 species:

 A small, rhizomatous fern growing on the edges of non-calcareous lakes, reservoirs, ponds or slow-flowing rivers, and sometimes on damp mine workings or as a submerged aquatic.